Every now and then we see posts from (new) users asking how to use the free no-cost RHEL developer edition and how to interpret the terms

-conditions.
-The T&C's clearly state that the free developer edition can be used for development purpose only, using it in production is not allowed.
+and conditions.
+The T&C's clearly state that the free developer edition can be used for development purpose only, using it in production is not

+allowed.
 Everybody who wants to stick to the rules knows what that means.
-Red Hat provides solutions (free and paid) for nearly everyone's needs - there's
+Red Hat provides solutions - free and paid - for (nearly) everyone's

 Red Hat Enterprise Linux aims at business environments (as the title itself expresses) in the first place.
-So, what does Red Hat sell ?
-The company
+So, now - what does Red Hat sell ?

 system.
 For everything else, users who do not want to pay for official Red Hat support should consider to either install and run CentOS (based on